textileio/papers/draft.md

 Dispatcher
 : All Events must go through the singleton Dispatcher, whether these initiated as local or remote Events.
-The Dispatcher is responsible for informating registered Reducers of new Events.
+The Dispatcher is responsible for informing registered Reducers of new Events.

 Reducer
 : A Reducer is a party which is interested in knowing about Store